melodyli10/PE6201-A2-C9/CONTRIBUTIONS.md

 - Handled testing and validation for the D2(b)/D3 guardrail work, including the reproducible D3 test runner, test checklist, saved results, and related guardrail and configuration fixes.
 - Prepared the initial D4 evaluation implementation, including the evaluation-related code, evaluation cases, and their associated test data and expected outcomes.
 The initial work was then handed over to Li Jiakun for further review, refinement, and integration.
 - Ran and preserved the complete 65-trial Gemini 2.5 Pro D5(b) live-model battery, including execution traces, judged results, summary tables, and cross-platform hash verification.

-The commit history and the evidence paths in `supporting_documents/` corroborate these items.
-Other team members should append their own entries before the team submission is assembled.

 ## Wang Xiyue